pallets/flask/docs/deploying/index.rst

 about how to use a WSGI app with it.
 Just remember that your :class:`Flask` application object is the actual WSGI application.

+For hosted options to get up and running quickly, see :ref:`quickstart_deployment` in the Quickstart.

 .. toctree::
    :maxdepth: 2